vectordotdev/vector/website/content/en/highlights/2021-07-13-helm-customConfig.md

 ## Using `customConfig`

-The `customConfig` key is mututally exclusive with the now deprecated configuration keys, if any values are provided to `customConfig` any pre-generated config we provide by default will not be templated.
+The `customConfig` key is mutually exclusive with the now deprecated configuration keys, if any values are provided to `customConfig` any pre-generated config we provide by default will not be templated.
 Please review the sections above to see example conversions between the deprecated keys and the new `customConfig` based options.